hoerstl/KeyboardMod/README.md

 # KeyboardMod

 ## Mission
-Our goal is to allow users to create their own keyboard shortcuts that have python-integrated functionality such as running other sub-modules with the press of a button or rebinding keys to complete complex tasks using other python modules.
+My goal is to allow users to create their own keyboard shortcuts that have python-integrated functionality such as running other sub-modules with the press of a button or rebinding keys to complete complex tasks using other python modules.